matiponce91/checkout_challenge/README.md

 ## Project structure
 The project is divided in two parts:
-1- Client side
+1) Client side (under `checkout_challenge/client` folder)
-2- Server side
+2) Server side (under `checkout_challenge/server` folder)

+### Client
-The first one (under `client` folder) is just a console client that calls the server side through a client (this `client` calls directly to server code but it is though to allow implement any king of transport layer)
+It is just a console client that calls the server side through a client (this `client` calls directly to server code but it is designed to allow  to implement in a future any king of transport layer)

-The second one (under `server` folder) is the server code.
+### Server
 Its structure is the following:
 * actions: all the endpoints that the server allows.
 There is one class per actions so also could an option to have one class with all the related endpoints (for example: having under class `Discount` all the endpoints to get/create/delete/update discounts instead of having 4 different classes).
 Actions are in charge of receiving request